-I was about 17, Soundgarden’s Superunknown was on repeat in my CD player and Doom II installed on my 486 PC, when I discovered Neil Gaiman.
+I was maybe 16 or 17 years old, Soundgarden’s Superunknown was on repeat in my CD player, and Doom II installed on my 486 PC, when I discovered Neil Gaiman.
 I don’t remember whether I first bought the beautiful German edition of “Death: The Cost of Living”, or, whether a friend who was a fellow gamer in the role-playing group I was game-mastering back then lent me his original Sandman comic books first.
 Whichever way, I was hooked on Gaiman’s work and I am to this day.

-I know, he has become immensely popular since then, a cult figure who has more than 1.6 *million* followers on Twitter (including myself).
-It is easy to get into the “I was a fan before he was so popular”, or, “he was so much cooler when he was still underground“.
+I know, Neil Gaiman has become immensely popular since then, a cult figure who has more than 1.6 *million* followers on Twitter (including myself).
+It would be easy to into the “I was a fan before he was so popular”, or, “he was so much cooler when he was still underground“.
 I won’t do that, because, quite frankly, I still love and enjoy most of what he does and why should it affect my enjoyment when other people like the same things that I do?
-Of course, I would not postulate that everything he touches is automatically top-notch or gilded simply by virtue of being produced by Neil Gaiman.
+Of course, I don’t postulate that everything he touches is automatically top-notch or gilded simply by virtue of being produced by Neil Gaiman.
 This is what happens frequently within cult followings of artists.
-It’s sad, because very often it will backfire and end up in people disliking someone’s works, just because they don’t want to be fan boys like everyone else.
-It is not fair to the works of an artist either way.
+It’s sad, because very often it will backfire and end up in people disliking some artist’s works, just because they don’t want to be “fan boys” (or girls) like everyone else.
+It is not fair to the work of an artist either way.

 I liked The Ocean at the End of the Lane.
 It’s a quiet book, and not a big millennia-spanning-continent-shattering-fantasy-epic monster of a book (some of which I read and enjoyed, mind you).
 Of course, it’s a Gaiman, and I wouldn’t want to have it any other way.
 But it is also quite different from his previous works.
 Was it what I expected?
-Yes, and no. Which is a good thing, I reckon.
+Yes, and no. Both of which is a good thing, I reckon.

 I also know that an informed and enlightened reader should be able to differentiate between the author and the work.
 I admit that I am not always able to.
-One of the reasons why, to my shame and most likely my loss, I have yet to read anything by Stanislaw Lem is that many years ago I read a few interviews and maybe glanced at an essay by him in which he came across as unbearably snobbish and arrogant, as if there were only two SF authors worth reading: Philip K. Dick and Stanislaw Lem (maybe in reversed order).
-I was young and probably doing the man injustice, but for years I could not help myself.
-I could not bring myself to read anything by Lem.
-Oh, I do own books by him, but they are waiting, unread, for the day when my equally arrogant teenage self will finally forgive him.
+One of the reasons why, to my shame and most likely my loss, I have yet to read anything by Stanislaw Lem is that many years ago I read a few interviews and maybe glanced at an essay or two by him in which he came across as unbearably snobbish and arrogant, as if there were only two SF authors worth reading: Philip K. Dick and Stanislaw Lem (maybe in reversed order).
+I was young and probably doing the man injustice, but for years I just could not help myself.
+I could not bring myself to read anything by such a snobbish bastard.
+Oh, I do own books by Lem, but they are waiting, unread, for the day when my equally arrogant teenage self will finally forgive him.